swimclan/groundwire-api/README.md

     password: "mypassword"
 };
 ```

+An `intrinio.js` file must exist in the `/credentials/` directory under root if the Websocket is to be used.
+It is also a simple exported js object with the Intrinio username and password as seen above.
+This credentials file must exist for the websocket to function.

 ### Authorization Header
 The `credentials.js` file is not required to target a specific account in Robinhood.
 You may also send a base64 encoded username and password in the `Authorization` header of each API request.
 The credentials must be sent as a single string concatenated with a `:` such as: `username:password`.
 A sample of the header containing a base 64 encoded username and password looks like: